Red-Portal/WidebandDoA.jl/docs/src/demonstration.md

 We are now ready to infer the posterior for this model.

 ## Inference with RJMCMC
-For inference, we use [`ReversibleJump`](https://github.com/Red-Portal/ReversibleJump.jl) package, which is the inference counterpart of this package.
+For inference, we will use the [`ReversibleJump`](https://github.com/Red-Portal/ReversibleJump.jl) package, which is the inference counterpart of this package.

-We will use independent jump proposals with the uniform-log-normal auxiliary proposal distributions ($q(\gamma)$, $q(\gamma)$ in the paper) stated in the paper:
+We use independent jump proposals with the uniform-log-normal auxiliary proposal distributions ($q(\gamma)$, $q(\gamma)$ in the paper) as done in the paper:
 ```@example demo
 using ReversibleJump